chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``tracer diffusivity`` parameter is the diffusivity coefficient of the tracer in units of :math:`\text{Length}^{2} \cdot \text{Time}^{-1}` .
 In SI this is :math:`\text{m}^{2} \cdot \text{s}^{-1}` .

 * The ``number of solids`` parameter controls the number of solid regions.
-Solid regions are currently only implemented for `conjugate heat transfer`_.
+Solid regions are currently only implemented for `Conjugate Heat Transfer`_.

 .. note::